MELDProject/meld_classifier/Predict_on_new_patient.md

   Notes:
   - Features need to have been extracted and smoothed using script 1.
   - (optional): this script can also be called to harmonise your data for new site but will need to pass a file containing demographics information.
-Refers to [Harmonisation_new_site.md](Harmonisation_new_site.md) for detailed guidelines.

 To know more about the script and how to use it on its own:
 ```bash